Havelock, North Carolina: Highways

 Havelock's main highway is U.S. 70, which runs west to east through the center of town.
 There is also N.C.
 101 (Fontana Boulevard) from which two entrances to Marine Corps Air Station Cherry Point are located.
 A U.S. 70 bypass around the city is scheduled to begin construction in winter 2017.
 New Bern, the Craven County seat, is 19 mi to the northwest via U.S. 70, while Morehead City, gateway to the Crystal Coast beaches along the Atlantic Ocean, is 17 mi to the southeast.

 Building on a landfill

 The city of Havelock began building out in the 1960s and 1970s.
 Some homes in the town were built over a landfill in the 1970s, which land at that time was still owned by Craven County and not by Havelock.
 It appears that the old landfill was last used in the 1940s and 1950s.
 However, many houses appear to be sinking.

-The North Carolina Division of Waste Management said in a statement, "We are investigating the site to determine the nature and extent of the waste and any health risks due to the presence of metals on-site.
-Through preliminary soil testing, we have determined the presence of metals in the soils, but those levels are not considered to be an immediate health risk to people living in the community."